dask/dask/docs/source/setup/hpc.rst

 Users often exceed memory limits available to a specific Dask deployment.
 In normal operation Dask spills excess data to disk.
-However, in HPC systems the individual compute nodes often lack locally attached hard drives, preferring instead to store data in a robust high performance network storage solution.
+However, in HPC systems the individual compute nodes often lack locally attached storage, preferring instead to store data in a robust high performance network storage solution.
 As a result when a Dask cluster starts to exceed memory limits its workers can start making many small writes to the remote network file system.
 This is both